"It is an ideal for which I am prepared to die," Mandela told court

 JOHANNESBURG Nelson Mandela was found guilty on June 11, 1964 of four charges of sabotage and was sentenced to life imprisonment.

-The following are excerpts from a statement given by him in his defence at the start of the trial in Pretoria on April 20, 1964.
+The following are excerpts from a statement given by him in his defense at the start of the trial in Pretoria on April 20, 1964.

 "At the outset, I want to say that the suggestion made by the State in its opening that the struggle in South Africa is under the influence of foreigners or communists is wholly incorrect.
 I have done whatever I did, both as an individual and as a leader of my people, because of my experience in South Africa and my own proudly felt African background, and not because of what any outsider might have said.